-Full tuition must be paid either through the Tuition Payment Plan arranged with FACTS no later than July 1 of each year.
-Payments under the tuition plan are made monthly for a 10 or 12-month period.
-Students who are in arrears for any financial obligation to the school will not be allowed to take examinations at the end of the first or second semester.
-If a student falls two months in arrears, he or she will not be allowed to attend courses until the payment is made, or until other arrangements are made with the President.
+Tuition must be paid in full or a Tuition Payment Plan must be arranged with FACTS no later than July 15th.
+Payments under the tuition plan are made in various installment options throughout the year.
+Students who fall two months in arrears for any financial obligation to the school at the end of a semester will not be allowed to return the following academic semester.